iWinston/typeorm-plus/docs/connection.md

 }
 ```

-You can also use `ConnectionManager#get` method to get a connection,
+You can also use `ConnectionManager#get` to get a connection,
-but using `getConnection()` method is enough in most cases.
+but using `getConnection()` is enough in most cases.

 Using connection you work with your entities, particularly using `EntityManager` and `Repository`.
-For more information about them see [Entity Manager and Repository](working-with-entity-manager.md) documentation.
+For more information about them see [Entity Manager and Repository](working-with-entity-manager.md).

-But generally, you don't use `Connection` so much.
+But generally, you don't use `Connection` much.
-Most of the times you only create a connection.
-There are `getRepository()` and `getManager()` functions
-you can access your connection's manager and repositories without directly using connection object.
+Most of the time you only create a connection and use `getRepository()` and `getManager()` to access your connection's manager and repositories without directly using connection object.
 For example:

 ```typescript